 NEED A DURABLE POWER OF ATTORNEY ?

-HIRE A KNOWLEDGEABLE ESTATE PLANNING LAWYER IN LEAGUE CITY, TX
+HIRE A KNOWLEDGEABLE ESTATE PLANNING LAWYER IN CLEAR LAKE, TX

 What is a Durable Power of Attorney?

 A Durable Power of Attorney is a legal document that allows someone you chose to act in your place.

 Why do you need a Durable Power of Attorney?

 What if something happens to you, maybe you get sick, are in an accident, or are feeling the effects of aging.
 A Durable Power of Attorney will allow someone designated by you to make financial decisions for you when you are no longer able to do so for yourself.
 A timely executed Durable Power of Attorney is effective even after you become incapacitated, yet becomes ineffective upon your death.